jvalero84/Blockchain_dev-architect_supply_chain/README.md

 ![Log of transaction records](images/dapp_sc2.png)

+These are the software versions used to develop and test the project:

+Truffle v4.1.14
+Solidity v0.4.24
+node v14.17.5
+web3: 1.2.1

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.